simopier/QuantifyingHydrideMicrostructure/RHCP_Validation_Measurements/RHCP_Validation_Instructions.md

 - valueZrH: For the genetic algorithm.
 Binary value representing the hydride phase, as opposed to the zirconium phase in the image.
 With the microstructures given here, you should use 1.
 - num_bands: For the genetic algorithm.
 Number of bands used to divide the image.
 We recommend using 5.
 - bridge_criteria_ratio: For the genetic algorithm.
 Fraction of hydride that should be present between two path to justify building a bridge between two paths from two different bands.
 We recommend using 0.6.
 - plotFrequency: For the genetic algorithm.
 Number of generation between plots of the paths.
 Having a small number here slows down the algorithm as it wastes time plotting figures.
+Use 1 to minimize the number of plots.
 We recommend using 1000.
 - desiredAngle: For the genetic algorithm.
 To use the regular definition of the RHCP, use nan.
 If you want to add a penalty to favor a given angle orientation in the zirconium phase, enter this angle in rad.
 We recommend using nan or pi/4.
 Please use __nan__ for the validation.
 - W: For the genetic algorithm.
 Magnitude of the penalty to favor a given angle.
 This is not used if desiredAngle = nan.
 We recommend using 13 otherwise.
 - y_step: For the genetic algorithm.
 Length of the paths section used to determine its orientation.
 This is not used if desiredAngle = nan.
 Otherwise, it is used to accurately determine the paths orientation and apply the angle penalty.
 We recommend using 10.